MSN: Adult/Gerontological Nurse Practitioner

 - Nurse Anesthesia (Post-Master's Certificate available)

-Building on the foundation of the undergraduate program, the Master of Science in Nursing program will prepare the graduate student for advancement in nursing practice.
+Building on the foundation of the Bachelor of Science in Nursing, the Master of Science in Nursing (MSN) program will prepare graduates as transformational leaders with advanced nursing knowledge and practice expertise for optimizing health outcomes.
+(Essential IX)

-- Integrate professional practice standards and guidelines in the provision of nursing practice in the student’s specialty area.
+- Integrate professional standards and guidelines in the provision of nursing practice in a specialty area.
+(Essentials IX)

 NURSE PRACTITIONER TRACK

-The Adult/Gerontological Nurse Practitioner (Adult/GNP) Program prepares the advanced practice nurse as a primary care provider for adult, older adult and frail elder clients in a variety of settings.
+The Adult/Gerontological Nurse Practitioner (Adult/GNP) Program prepares the advanced practice nurse as a primary care provider for ages 13 years to end of life in a variety of settings.
 The curriculum focuses on culturally sensitive care, incorporating health promotion and management of acute and chronic health problems.

-Graduates are prepared to apply nursing theory, principles of advanced practice nursing and the research process in the design and delivery of primary care.
+Graduates are prepared to apply nursing theory, principles of advanced nursing practice and the research process in the design and delivery of primary care.
 Knowledge for advanced nursing practice is synthesized from concepts in nursing as well as the biological and social sciences.
-Graduates of the Adult/GNP program are prepared to take an Adult Nurse Practitioner national certification examination and/or a Gerontological Nurse Practitioner natural certification examination.
+Graduates of the Adult/GNP program are prepared to take the Adult Gerontological Nurse Practitioner national certification examination.

 apply to all SON